About the Maine Food System

 And because food safety is a major concern for everyone, UMaine Extension provides essential education to producers, processors, and consumers.
 Working in partnership with state and federal regulators, UMaine Extension offers technical information, product testing and problem solving for science-based solutions to food safety.

 Similarly, UMaine Extension is committed to using education to address two of Maine’s most urgent challenges: hunger and childhood obesity.
 It is estimated that two-thirds of Maine adults and more than a quarter of high school-aged youths are overweight or obese — a reality that has serious implications for the health of Maine people.
 In addition, the USDA estimates that 200,000 Mainers don’t have enough to eat.

 That’s why UMaine Extension is committed to initiatives such as Maine Harvest for Hunger, an effort to grow fresh vegetables and fruits to donate to food pantries and soup kitchens.
 Horticulture education leads to better gardens and nutrition education provides information on how to prepare healthy meals.

-Extension also conducts Eat Well, a nutrition education program, to help clients learn to stretch their resources and better feed their families, make wise dietary choices and develop healthier lifestyles.
+Extension also conducts the Expanded Food and Nutrition Education Program (EFNEP), a nutrition education program, to help clients learn to stretch their resources and better feed their families, make wise dietary choices and develop healthier lifestyles.
 This successful program exists in every county in Maine.